 But adding a hide block will take care of that when the flag is clicked.

 Remember, your code won't look exactly like this example code.

-Add another sprite to your project, then use a “broadcast” block to tell the new sprite when it is time to appear and perform an action.
+Add another sprite to your project, then use a broadcast block to tell the new sprite when it's time to appear and perform an action.

-Use the “broadcast” block to “cue” other sprites when it is their time to appear.
+Use the broadcast block to queue other sprites when it's their time to appear.

 - Add a new sprite to your project.